↓

 Garden The Earth

 Flowering plants take their job very seriously – to provide the best flowers they can to attract bee’s and other pollinators to visit them.
-While the flowers are the benefit we enjoy through this process, … Continue reading →
+While the flowers are the benefit … Continue reading →

 When should I cut Hosta flowers?